0x62b/RP2354-Micro-Devboard/README.md

 *many of the files are named as RP2350 because that is what I was using before

+The board is compatible with any firmware written for the Pi Pico/RP2350, as long as they don't use the omitted GPIO pins anyway...

 # Features
 * Based on RP2354A with 2MB onboard flash (small flash is a compromise for small size)
 * 2 layer PCB (this killed my sanity)